 These are users who can allow or block access to web content.
 Administrators manage swurl users by creating, editing and deleting user accounts.

-When you've configured your organizations’ swurl account on your Smoothwall, (see the help topic, Setting up and activating your organization's swurl account to your Smoothwall Filter and Firewall), lists are placed on the Smoothwall Filter automatically ready for use in web filtering policies.
+When you've configured your organizations’ swurl account on your Smoothwall, (see the help topic, Linking your organization's swurl account to your Smoothwall Filter and Firewall), lists are placed on the Smoothwall Filter automatically ready for use in web filtering policies.